Privacy Policy

 Questions and Concerns

 We are committed to protecting the confidentiality of your record.
-Please talk to one of our managers if you have any questions or complaints about what happens to your information while you are our client.
+Please talk to one of our staff if you have any questions or complaints about what happens to your information while you are our client.

 Crossway LifeCare includes

-Counselling & Supporting Services
+Counselling Services

 For more information